On-Campus Presentation Opportunities

 Note: Wait for approval before spending any money on the conference

 3. Find additional funding from other sources (e.g., department chair, concentration coordinator, faculty supervisor, mom and dad)

-4. Receive email approval from Dr. Lyon.
+4. Receive email approval from the Director of Student-Faculty Research.

 After being accepted to the conference but before going